marcomq/tauri-plugin-deno/README.md

 ## Usage

 - run `npm run tauri add deno`
-- add `src-tauri/src-deno/main.js` and modify it according to your needs, for example add
+- add `src-tauri/src-deno/main.js` and modify it according to your needs.
+This function contains Deno code that runs as backend and can perform any tasks like reading files etc...

+### Call Deno function from frontend

+Deno backend code:
 ```javascript
 // src-tauri/src-deno/main.js
 function greetJs(input) {